Lower Kootenay Band: Geography

 The Yaqan Nukiy band is located along the Kootenay River.
 The proximity of the lake and the river were able to determine what type of lifestyle the Yaqan Nukiy band would have.
 The Yaqan Nukiy band became depended on hunting, gathering and fishing to survive.
 The river was used a main water source, and became useful in ritual practices.
 The Yaqan Nukiy alone have 6,000 acres of substantial agricultural land.
 Their life on the water determined the type of transportation they had.
 The Yaqan Nukiy created canoes called the sturgeon-nosed canoes that were light and pointed downward, and they were attributed to the First Nations as the first of its kind.

 Due to the nature of the Kootenay River crossing into the borders of the United States, it created conflict between the United States and Canada.

 Pollution, climate change and many other factors have drastically changed the ecosystems of these areas.
 In 2018, the Yaqan Nukiy have been working to restore 517 ha of wetland located on reserve land by removing dikes and reconnecting waterways.
 As of June 2025, more than 2 km of dikes have been removed.
 The band has also released millions of burbot larvae into the area using Canadian brood stock.

 Government

 The Yaqan Nukiy band consist of one chief and four councillors.
 The chief of the Yaqan Nukiy as of 2022 is Chief Jason Louie.
 The people of the Yaqan Nukiy band vote for their people in office.

 Like many other tribes the Yaqan Nukiy has entered many agreements and never signed a single treaty with any government.
-The Ktunaxa Nation has never signed a treaty. ref>"Ktunaxa Nation | BC Treaty Commission" The fifth stage of negotiation is one of the last stages which establishes the relationship between the tribe and the government.
+The Ktunaxa Nation has never signed a treaty.
+The fifth stage of negotiation is one of the last stages which establishes the relationship between the tribe and the government.